QubesOS/qubes-doc/developer/debugging/automated-tests.md

                             log most important things to kernel ring-buffer --no-kmsg, --i-am-smarter-than-kay-sievers
                             do not abuse kernel ring-buffer
+      --allow-running-along-qubesd
+                            allow running in parallel with qubesd; this is DANGEROUS and WILL RESULT IN INCONSISTENT SYSTEM STATE --break-to-repl       break to REPL after tests

     When running only specific tests, write their names like in log, in format:
     MODULE+"/"+CLASS+"/"+FUNCTION.
 MODULE should omit initial "qubes.tests.".